ALONG THE TRACKS OF COBB AND CO.

 • Glengallon Homestead and Heritage Centre "Restored from ruin in 2001, the iconic Glengallan House emerges from the ruins of the 1867 sandstone mansion as a unique heritage experience.
 Re-live the Glengallan story from squattocracy to farmer settlement through an innovative interpretation that allows the place to tell its own story.
 Open 10 am to 4 pm Wednesday to Sunday, Glengallan is an exceptional venue for day-trippers, tour groups, school visits, reunions, weddings, workshops, seminars, markets and rallies; available for garden weddings and professional photography ..."

-• Cobb+Co Museum Cobb+Co Museum is part of the Queensland Museum Network and is home to the National Carriage Collection.
+• Queensland Museum Cobb + Co, Toowoombam This museum is part of the Queensland Museum Network and is home to the National Carriage Collection.
 Open 9:30am to 4pm daily 27 Lindsay Street, Toowoomba, Qld

 Phone (07) 4659 4900